 Wild Parrots Distribution

-The Wild Parrots of Telegraph Hill is a production of Pelican Media, a San Francisco-based nonprofit organization, and is directed by Judy Irving, a Sundance-and-Emmy-Award-winning filmmaker whose credits include Dark Circle, a nonfiction feature about the nuclear industry, and 19 Arrests, No Convictions, about a man who “escapes” from Alcatraz by swimming in the Bay.
+The Wild Parrots of Telegraph Hill is a production of Pelican Media, a San Francisco-based nonprofit organization, and is directed by Judy Irving, a Sundance-and-Emmy-Award-winning filmmaker whose credits include Dark Circle, Pelican Dreams, and Cold Refuge.
 Irving received a Masters in Film and Broadcasting from Stanford University and is a recipient of a Guggenheim Fellowship.
 Her movies are distributed internationally to theaters, television, and non-theatrical outlets.
 In 2015, in recognition of her theatrical track record, she was elected to the Documentary Branch of the Academy of Motion Picture Arts and Sciences,

 The Wild Parrots of Telegraph Hill played in over 500 cities nationwide, and is still among the top 50 highest-grossing theatrical documentaries.
 It is the 4th most popular documentary about animals, after March of the Penguins, Winged Migration, and Grizzly Man.
 Critical response has been overwhelmingly positive.
 The film has also played internationally on television—Latin America, Canada, Sweden, Thailand, even Al-Jazeera—and in theatres in Canada, Australia, New Zealand, and the United Kingdom.
 In 2006 New Video/Docurama released the DVD, which contains the 83-minute feature film plus 90 minutes of Bonus Features.

 In 2007 Wild Parrots was broadcast on the national public television series, Independent Lens, and received its highest ratings.
 In October, 2008, a double-disc Collector's Edition DVD was released by New Video.
-Also, since 2008 the film became available on iTunes and Netflix, in addition to Pelican Media's web store, Amazon, Blockbuster, etc. Word-of-mouth has helped the film tremendously throughout its distribution, as more and more people discover its timeless story and tell their friends.
+Also, since 2008 the film became available on iTunes and Netflix, in addition to Pelican Media's web store, Amazon, etc. The 4K re-mastered version will be released to theaters in 2023-2024 by Shadow Distribution and then to streaming platforms and other distribution outlets by Ro*Co Films.